 The level of quality is evaluated using performance measurement indicators.
-These indicators are:

-- drawn up by Michelin and the supplier - monitored and communicated periodically by the supplier
+These indicators are monitored and communicated periodically by the supplier.

 The information sent by the supplier may be checked at any moment during on-site inspections undertaken by Michelin.
 Supplying false indicators may result in the relationship with the supplier being terminated.